gustab-kamil/hyperconverged-cluster-operator/docs/cluster-configuration.md

 On plain k8s, where APIServer CR is not available, the default value will be `Intermediate`.

 ## Configure Application Aware Quota (AAQ)
-To enable the AAQ feature, set the `spec.featureGates.enableApplicationAwareQuota` field to `true`.
-See [featureGates](#enableapplicationawarequota-feature-gate) above.
+To enable the AAQ feature, set the `spec.enableApplicationAwareQuota` field to `true`.

 To configure AAQ, set the fields of the `applicationAwareConfig` object in the HyperConverged resource's spec.
 The `applicationAwareConfig` object contains several fields: